Mauricio-Camilo/devops-bootcamp-m8-jenkins/README.md

       }
      ```

-     A variable named imageName was passed as a parameter to the function to simplify some docker commands in order to avoid code repetition.
-The Jenkins file contains the string that willl      be passed to this function:
+     A variable called imageName was passed as a parameter to the function, simplifying some Docker commands and avoiding code repetition.
+The Jenkinsfile contains the string that will be
+     passed to this function:

      ```
       stage("build image") {